JoshHipkin/2800-202310-BBY13/README.md

 5. run using 'node index.js' OR 'nodemon index.js'.

 # Conrad_PantryInventory
+Feature implemented to allow the user to have a saved inventory of items, instead of searching the ingredients everytime.
+Conrad PantryFix
+(May 24, 2023)
+- Optimize for mobile devices
+- Fix error in pantry ejs
+(May 23, 2023)
+- Saved user input into database
+- Allows the items to be displayed on page
+- Implemented a feature that allows the user to delete the item from db
+- Implemented a search button to search with pantry items (May 19, 2023)
 - Working on ejs pantry page
 - Fixed bug on ejs script on preference and profile page
 - Build an array based on all the ingredients in mongodb database (2 hrs)